Chart Color Schemes

 Park Avenue is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, the Park Avenue statistical area (Lv2) had an estimated population of around 5,520 as of Nov 2025.
-This reflects an increase of 228 people since the 2021 Census, which reported a population of 5,292 people.
-The change is inferred from the resident population of 5,516 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 16 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,269 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-The Park Avenue's 4.3% growth since census positions it within 2.4 percentage points of the SA4 region (6.7%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 39.0% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.
+Based on ABS population updates and AreaSearch validation, the suburb of Park Avenue had an estimated population of 5,520 as of Feb 2026.
+This shows a growth of 228 people since the 2021 Census, which reported a population of 5,292.
+The increase is inferred from AreaSearch's estimate of 5,516 residents following examination of ABS ERP data released in June 2024 and an additional 16 validated new addresses since the Census date.
+This results in a density ratio of 1,269 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+The suburb's 4.3% growth since census is within 2.5 percentage points of the SA4 region's 6.8%, indicating competitive growth fundamentals.
+Overseas migration contributed approximately 39.0% of overall population gains during recent periods, with all drivers including interstate migration and natural growth being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023 based on 2022 data) for each age cohort.
-Considering the projected demographic shifts, lower quartile growth of locations outside of capital cities is anticipated, with the Park Avenue expected to increase by 293 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 5.2% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections released in 2023 and based on 2021 data are adopted.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023, based on 2022 data for each age cohort.
+Considering projected demographic shifts, lower quartile growth of Australia's regional areas is anticipated.
+The suburb is expected to expand by 293 persons to 2041, reflecting a gain of 5.2% in total over the 17 years.

 Frequently Asked Questions - Population